henryschoemer/project-aac-game-team-b_bugfix_team6/README.md

     **Tailwind CSS:** For fast, responsive design that’s customizable and minimalistic.

-    **Vercel:** For seamless deployment, leveraging Vercel’s integration with Next.js for continuous deployment and optimized performance.
+    **Firebase:** For seamless deployment.

     **Docusaurus:** For maintaining project documentation and tracking progress, ideal for keeping all stakeholders in the loop.

     **GitHub Pages:** For hosting documentation, a project roadmap, or related resources.

 #### Back-End Development
-    **Convex:** This real-time serverless backend will handle state persistence, interactions, and user data.
+    **Firestore:** This real-time serverless backend will handle state persistence, interactions, and user data.
 It integrates well with Next.js for a smooth full-stack experience.

-    **Database (Convex DB or FireBase):** Both offer a cloud database to manage game data, player progress, and other relevant information in real-time.
-One will be decided on based off of convenience.
+    **Database (Convex DB):** Convex offers a cloud database to manage game data, player progress, and other relevant information in real-time.

     **Authentication Service:** Consider integrating user authentication (like Firebase Authentication or Auth0) to ensure safety and privacy, especially with children’s accounts.